Diagnostic Accuracy of Fine Needle Aspiration Cytology, Triple Test and Tru-cut Biopsy in the Detection of Breast Lesion

 Abstract

-Background: The majority of breast illnesses manifest as a palpable mass.
-The vast majority of breast lesions are not malignant, and the vast majority of benign lesions do not progress to cancer; however, the accuracy of diagnosis can be improved by a combination of preoperative tests such as physical examination, mammography, fine-needle aspiration cytology (FNAC), and Trucut needle biopsy (TCNB) or core needle biopsy (CNB).
-FNAC has gained in popularity and is now the primary treatment performed after a history and clinical examination to diagnose solid and cystic breast masses.
-This study was designed to assess the accuracy of FNAC in comparison to Triple Test and TCNB for the diagnosis of breast masses.
+Background and Objective: The majority of breast disorders present as palpable masses.
+While most breast lesions are benign and do not progress to cancer, the accuracy of diagnosis can be improved through a combination of preoperative tests, including physical examination, mammography, fine-needle aspiration cytology (FNAC), and Tru-cut needle biopsy (TCNB) or core needle biopsy (CNB).
+FNAC has gained popularity as the primary diagnostic procedure for solid and cystic breast masses following a history and clinical examination.
+This study aimed to evaluate the diagnostic accuracy of FNAC in comparison to the Triple Test and TCNB for breast mass diagnosis.

-Result: The majority of the patients in the study were in age group of > 60 years.
-In our study Left breast was involved in 41 (58.5%) patients and right breast in 29 (41.4%) patients.
-The most frequent site involved was upper outer quadrant in 38 (54.2%).
-The overall sensitivity of FNAC in our study was 93.75%, tru-cut biopsy is 100% and that of triple test is 100% and specificity for malignancy was 91.6%, 93.6 and 95.6% for FNAC, tru-cut biopsy and triple test respectively.
+Results: The majority of patients in the study were in the age group >60 years.
+Among the patients, 41 (58.5%) had involvement in the left breast, while 29 (41.4%) had involvement in the right breast.
+The most common site involved was the upper outer quadrant in 38 (54.2%) cases.
+The overall sensitivity of FNAC in our study was 93.75%, while Tru-cut biopsy and the Triple Test showed a sensitivity of 100%.
+The specificity for malignancy was 91.6% for FNAC, 93.6% for Tru-cut biopsy, and 95.6% for the Triple Test.

-Conclusion: All three techniques have advantages and disadvantages.
-Core Needle Biopsy cannot be used in place of FNAC, and it is not required to identify all breast lesions.
-It can be utilised as an adjuvant in circumstances when cytology is definitive and biomarker tests are required. triple test and trucut were more accurate than FNAC in our testing.Trucut biopsy was able to provide histological diagnosis, and the findings were 100% consistent with the final histopathology report.
+Conclusion: Each of the three techniques has its advantages and disadvantages.
+Core Needle Biopsy cannot replace FNAC and is not necessary for all breast lesions.
+It can be used as an adjunct in cases where cytology is definitive and biomarker testing is required.
+In our study, the Triple Test and Tru-cut biopsy demonstrated higher accuracy compared to FNAC.
+Tru-cut biopsy provided a histological diagnosis that was 100% consistent with the final histopathology report.

 Introduction